Jamextreme140/Bird-Engine/README.md

 Build instructions are below.
 Press TAB on the main menu to switch mods.

 Also, the command `.\bird test` uses the source assets folder instead of the export one for easier development (Although you can still use `lime test windows` normally).

+## DISCLAIMER - THIS IS A SUB-ENGINE OF [CODENAME ENGINE](https://github.com/CodenameCrew/CodenameEngine)

 ### Original Engine Info